 - Roofing & Siding - Framers will get everything ready for the roofers and siders to come cover up the houses bones.
 It's important to be on the roofers and siders schedules RIGHT after framers are done so your houses wood doesn't get rained on or wet.
 The weather really takes a toll on raw wood, so get it covered up by the roofer and siders ASAP.

 - Rough Electrical, Plumbing and HVAC.
 These contractors are all licensed trades that each need to call in for their own inspection after they finish.
 States have specialized inspectors for these trades to make sure they are safe.
 These contractors will work around each other or you can schedule them around each other.
 Make sure they all pass inspections before you pay them for their "rough-in" work.
-The "finish" part of their jobs is done after paint and drywall.
+The "finish" part of their jobs is done after paint and drywall, (or cabinets for sinks).

 - Insulation!
 Your insulators will need to get into the house and start their job after the utilities are finished.
-They do a seal up job before main insulation. this seal job will need to be inspected before they can do the main insulation.
+They do a seal up job before main insulation.
+This seal job will need to be inspected before they can do the main insulation.
 It has to do with fire safety.
 After all the insulation is done (except attic insulation, if you are using traditional insulation (spray foam is different).
-Blow in attic insulation is done after drywall is complete, because it sits on the drywall.
+Blow-in attic insulation is done after drywall is complete, because it sits on top of the ceiling drywall.

 - Drywall!!!
-This is such a fin part of building, when you can see the rooms in your house really take shape!
+This is such a fun part of building, when you can see the rooms in your house take shape!
 We always hire out drywall because it's such an overwhelmingly big job!
 Drywallers will hang, tape and texture your drywall.

 - Hang doors and install trim!
-If you are putting in wood or tile floors , you will wait to install those baseboards till after the floors are in.
-But have the baseboards laid out on a tarp on a flat surface for the painters to paint;)
+We instal trim around windows and doors, and in carpeted areas.
+If you're putting in wood or tile floors, you will wait to install those baseboards till after those floors are in.
+But, have the baseboards laid out on a tarp for the painters to paint;)

 - Paint!
 This is another fun part...
 Hopefully by now you have chosen your paint colors!
-If you can afford it, I highly recommend hiring out to a professional painter.
+If you can afford it, I highly recommend hiring out to a professional painter!!
 They will do all the caulking (which is a HUGE and tedious job) and do a beautiful job painting your home.
+But we have painted several of our own homes, it does save a chunk of money and isn't rocket science;)

 - Cabinets!
 Time to place your kitchen, bath and laundry room cabinets!
 My husband did finish carpentry when he was 23 for a year, and so he learned how to do this...
 BUT it's not hard.
 You will set your cabinets and level them, making sure they are in the right spot before attaching them to the walls and floor with screws.

 - Counter Tops - We hire this out to the local granite/courts shop.
-They will come measure your counters and make sure that the counters fit perfectly, and they do the installation too!
+They come measure your counters and make sure that the counters they cut fit perfectly, and they do the installation too!

 - Finish well pump, plumbing, electrical, and HVAC.
-Your electrician will come hack now to install all the finishes like light switches, and lights at this time.
-Your plumbers will come now to install the faucets and water heaters, etc. Your HVAC will come now to place vent covers, and make sure everything is working right.
-They will all need to get inspected before you pay them the finish fee, which was part of your original bid.
+At this point your electrician will come back to install all the finishes like light switches, and lights.
+Your plumbers will come back now to install the faucets, sinks and water heaters, etc. Your HVAC will come now to place vent covers, and make sure everything is working right.
+They'll all need to get inspected before you pay them the finish fee, which was part of your original bid.

-- Flooring: We like to install wood floors and tile in all the wet areas.
-We do all our floors except carpets, then have LOWS come and install carpet (usually in the bedrooms).
+- Flooring: We like to install wood floors and tile in all the wet areas of our homes.
+We do all our floors except carpets in bedrooms, then have LOWS come and install carpet (usually in the bedrooms).
+After floors are finished you may have a bit of touch up painting to do.

 - Cleaning.
 Your home will be so dirty by this point from construction dust.
 Most people like to hire this out to a professional.
 It's a lot of work but we do it ourselves.